 Item 21 – Adult Life Jackets.
 1 per adult person.
 (17)

-Each must have vessel name clearly written upon it.
+Each must have the vessel’s name clearly written on it.

 Each must have reflective tape affixed.

-Each must have a whistle on string attached.
+Each must have a whistle on a string attached.

-Each must have a light attached, working and in date . ( Lights required category 4).
+Each must have a light attached, be working, and in date.
+(Lights required for all categories).

-Each must have vessel name written upon it.
+Each must have the vessel’s name written upon it.

 Each must have reflective tape affixed.

-Each must have a whistle on string attached.
+Each must have a whistle on a string attached.

-Each must have a light attached and in date.
-(Lights required category 4).
+Each must have a light attached and be in date.
+(Lights required for all categories).

 Item 23 – Flares Red Handheld (USCG Approved).
 (17)